-- Promoting active travel to school will be necessary ahead of the school year to resolve the capacity issues we will have with regards to bussing. (see the School Travel Planning Toolkit here for ideas) - Once in school, introduce students in PHE to road safety for walking and the ABC's of bike safety, including the fundamental considerations of bike safety, the appreciation of the bike as a vehicle, the knowledge of how to care for both the bike and cycling gear, the understanding of basic traffic concepts and rules, and the development of cycling skills. - Each morning monitor bike racks to ensure proper physical distancing while locking and unlocking bikes is maintained. - Consider colour coding the individual rungs of the bike rack to help students spread themselves out and allow the bikes to be locked to school fences to help spread students out.
+- Promoting active travel to school will be necessary ahead of the school year to resolve the capacity issues we will have with regards to bussing. (see the School Travel Planning Toolkit here for ideas) - Once in school, introduce students in PHE to road safety for other active transport options, including the fundamental considerations of bike safety, the appreciation of the bike as a vehicle, the knowledge of how to care for both the bike and cycling gear, the understanding of basic traffic concepts and rules, and the development of cycling skills. - Each morning, monitor bike racks to ensure proper physical distancing while locking and unlocking bikes is maintained. - Consider colour coding the individual rungs of the bike rack and allow bikes to be locked to school fences to help spread students out.